carlosChanpio70/Starbase_YOLOL/README.md

 Before installing an code make sure to pause the YOLOL chip on the first line.\
 Incase you do not then just respawn you ship.
+READMEs next to the files contain install instructions.